BharatKatyal/bharatkatyal/README.md

 ### 🚀 Past Projects

 #### Vapor Flames.
-Hackathon : SB HACKS IX - University of California Santa Barbara               - May 2023
+Hackathon : SB HACKS IX - University of California Santa Barbara (Hardware)               - May 2023
 #####  Awarded Best Entrepreneurial Hack
 Our project involved creating a proof of concept and a Figma design for a water vapor fireplace that produces a realistic flame effect using LEDs and emits water.
 We utilized Arduino to power certain modules and developed a user interface design in Figma.
 #####  Technologies